25 Glow In The Dark Party Ideas | All You Need to Know

 Egg Hunt

-Whoever said that an egg hunt was only for Easter?
-Color some eggs with glow in the dark paint or neon paint, hide them strategically, and have your guests go on an egg hunt around the house!
+Who said that an egg hunt was only for Easter?
+Color some eggs with glow in the dark paint or neon paint, hide them strategically (or buy plastic neon ones), and have your guests go on an egg hunt around the house!
 And don’t think that only kids or tweens will enjoy this sort of activity.
 People of all ages can have some fun and engage in an epic egg hunt.
 Alternatively, you can also organize this hunt in your backyard, just as you would do with an Easter egg hunt.
 Just be sure it’s dark enough outside so that the neon paint will be visible using a flashlight.

 How do you make glow in the dark bubbles, you ask?
 It’s actually really easy.
-Head over to a party supplies store or even to a dollar store, and buy some glow sticks and some bubbles solution.
-When you get home, carefully cut the glow sticks open with a pair of scissors and pour the solution from the glow sticks into the container containing the bubbles solution.
-Close the bubbles solution, shake it well, open it up and blow from the bubbles-blower end…and you’ll have glow in the dark bubbles!
+Head over to a party supplies store or even a dollar store, and buy some glow sticks and some bubble solution.
+When you get home, carefully cut the glow sticks open with a pair of scissors and pour the solution from the glow sticks into the container containing the bubble solution.
+Close the bubble solution, shake it well, open it up, and blow from the bubble-blower … and you’ll have glow in the dark bubbles!

 If you really want high marks from your guests, you need to hand out gift bags before everyone leaves.
 Buy some bags from the dollar store and decorate them in a way that includes some glow in the dark paint.
-You can even adopt a theme such as animals so that every bag showcases a different member of the animal kingdom!
-The possibilities are limitless!
-Better yet, if you and your guests consider a Yankee Swap type of gifting game at the party, glow in the dark gift bags make everything even more special and exciting!
+You can fill the gift bags with treats, glow sticks, and other party favors.
+Better yet, you could entertain guests with a gift exchange game at the party!

 Ceiling Fan